Happenings

 Where to find me, where I am found.

-Good news!
-Three pieces published in 2023 are nominated for prizes -“Wrangler,” from Sycamore Review and “Broodings” from Quarter After Eight for Pushcart Prizes and “Had Penelope a kiln, she would outcast” from The Cincinnati Review for Best of the Net.
+In 2023, “Wrangler,” from Sycamore Review & “Broodings” from Quarter After Eight were nominated for Pushcart Prizes and “Had Penelope a kiln, she would outcast” from The Cincinnati Review for Best of the Net.

 July 17, 2023: Robert Lee Brewer on “Helix of the gift, lineage song“: “What spoke to me in the poem was the sense of connection and distance that many of us have felt since 2020—but also pairing that with the connection and distance of family migration, whether it’s migration from one country and culture to another or even from one city to another.
 Then, add to that the sense of connection and distance between generations who love each other but see the world in different ways.
 For me, this poem does so much.”